 2. use animal friendly alternative for easter eggs

 The female chicks blossom the same fate - the male chicks experience the "luck of life" due to the Chick Shredding unfortunately only a few seconds.
-Because they have no economic value for the industry, they are briefly gassed after her birth or shredded.
-Brutal - and all that just for an egg that is one of the most cholesterol-rich foods in the world.
-No child in the world would want that, if he / she knew the background of this industry.
+Because since they no economic value for the industry have, they will gassed after her birth or shredded.
+Brutal - and all that just for an egg, which is one of the most cholesterol-rich foods in the world.
+No child in the world would want to deal with this if they knew about the background of the industry.

 3. paint easter eggs sustainably